fair-data/fairdatapoint-client/docs/source/index.rst

    :description: A collection of tutorials and guides for fairdatapoint-client package.
    :keywords: fairdatapoint, metadata, guide, tutorial, doc

-fairdatapoint-client is a simple and elegant Python package to work with REST APIs of `FAIR Data Point <https://github.com/fair-data/fairdatapoint>`_.
+fairdatapoint-client is a simple and elegant library to interact with `FAIR Data Point <https://github.com/fair-data/fairdatapoint>`_ resources from Python, e.g. read and write catalogs, datasets and distributions in an FDP server.

 The supported APIs are listed below: